thiagodebastos/banner-zen/README.md

 ## Quickstart
-- Clone this repository and build on what is included in the `source` directory.
+- Clone or [download](https://gitlab.mcsaatchi.com.au/MAKE/banner-zen/repository/archive.zip) this repository and build on what is included in the `source` directory.
 - ` git clone git@gitlab.mcsaatchi.com.au:MAKE/html5-banner-starter.git`
 - `cd html5-banner-starter` (or whatever you named the folder)
 - `npm install`